do-adams/YelpCamp/README.md

 YelpCamp is a full-stack web application built with Node.js, Express, and MongoDb or what is known as the MEN stack.
 It is a simple Yelp clone for campers and was a fun learning exercise from one of Colt Steele's web development courses on [Udemy](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview).

-The web app allows visitors to:
+The responsive web app allows visitors to:
 * Sign Up
 * Login
 * Browse Campgrounds